pantheon-systems/quicksilver-examples/drulenium_visual_testing/README.md

 Setting up this example is easy:

 1. Add the example post_drulenium_github.php script to the 'private/scripts/' directory of your code repository.
+2. Add the secret github account parameters into a file called secrets.json and store it in the private files directory of Test & Live environments and Clone files from the test environment into other dev environments. ```{
+  "github_username": "Drulenium",
+  "github_repository": "pantheon-travis",
+  "github_accesstoken": "a06e6d536db8743056e1faae60aa803a0b17b13f",
+  "github_master_branch_sha": "0600c12ea73e185ac7f29a2d33deda1708672996"
+}```
-2. Modify the post_drulenium_github.php script to include your Site URL's, Site pages & email to notify upon completion of the test run.
+3. Modify the post_drulenium_github.php script to include your Site pages & email to notify upon completion of the test run.
-3. Add a Quicksilver operation to your `pantheon.yml` to fire the script after code sync.
+4. Add a Quicksilver operation to your `pantheon.yml` to fire the script after code sync.
-4. Test a code sync out!
+5. Test a code sync out!

 Optionally, you may want to use the `terminus workflows watch` command to get immediate debugging feedback.